CSTR-Edinburgh/merlin/egs/voice_conversion/s2/README.md

 ```sh
 ./run_demo_vc.sh
 ```
-Which will download the [data](http://104.131.174.95/downloads/voice_conversion/) and run the voice conversion recipe for you.
+Which will download the [data](http://104.131.174.95/downloads/voice_conversion/) and run the whole voice conversion recipe for you.
 The data consists of:

 * Source: bdl (300 utterances)
 * Target: slt (300 utterances)